Azure/azure-orbital-integration/tcp-to-blob/README.md

     - First run of the pipeline you will need to grant permission for your service connection
     - If this pipeline has been previously ran and resources exist another run will fail because the role assignment already exists.
 If another run is needed first delete the aoi-westus2-aks-agentpool acr pull role assignment.

+## License

+Copyright &copy; 2022 Microsoft.
+This Software is licensed under the MIT License.
+See [LICENSE](./LICENSE) in the project root for more information.